Getting school experience

 Arranging school experience independently

-There are lots of ways to independently arrange school experience – find out how.
+You can also arrange your own school experience directly with a school.
+There are lots of ways to do this – find out how.